Derpy-Jacob-903/Funkin/README.md

 - [Dan Salvato](https://twitter.com/dansalvato) - Creator of DDLC
 - [Team Salvato](https://twitter.com/TeamSalvato) - Publishers of DDLC

-This game was made with love to Newgrounds and its community.
-Extra love to Tom Fulp.
 ### Kade Engine
 - [KadeDeveloper](https://twitter.com/KadeDeveloper) - Maintainer and lead programmer
 - [The contributors](https://github.com/KadeDev/Kade-Engine/graphs/contributors)